oat-sa/taohub-articles/forge/workflow-engine/execution-of-a-process.md

 And the so called activity is executed.
 This means that the system simply fetches the list of services in that activity and inserts each of them in an iframe.
 See ProcessBrowser controller.

-The image below shows 3 services displayed for an activity:\
+The image below shows 3 services displayed for an activity:<br/>

 ![](../resources/services_in_iframe.png)

 The picture above shows that all three services have a different url, one of which has some parameters.
-The url is indeed processed and built for each service according to the process described as follows:\
+The url is indeed processed and built for each service according to the process described as follows:<br/>

 ![](../resources/build_the_service_url.png)\
 ![](../resources/build_the_service_url_2.png)